Chronology

 19 March-11 April:

-on Economic Cooperation in Europe, Bonn.
+CSCE Conference on Economic Cooperation in Europe, Bonn.

 26 March:

-Government orders border installations along its frontiers with Austria
+The Czechoslovak Government orders border installations along its frontiers with Austria and the Federal Republic of Germany to be dismantled.

 7 April:

-in a decisive victory for the Hungarian Democratic Forum (centre-right
+Elections in Hungary result in a decisive victory for the Hungarian Democratic Forum (centre-right party).

 9 April: